Border Management & Immigration

 Non-EU arrivals

-• After collecting your luggage, you'll have to clear customs.
+After collecting your luggage, you'll have to clear customs.
 Duty and tax-free allowances are shown within the Customs Hall.
 Use the red point to declare goods over the allowance.
 Use the green channel if you have nothing to declare.
 If in doubt, use the red point.
 Don't use the blue channel.
-For a detailed breakdown of personal allowances for European Union or Non-European Union travel, head here
+For a detailed breakdown of personal allowances when travelling to or from the European Union or Non-European Union countries, please visit the Revenue Customs Information for Businesses page.